stevekinney/emberconf-chat/README.md

 [EmberConf]: http://emberconf.com/ "EmberConf 2015"

-This project relies on [stevekinney/socketry-server][server] and is loosely based on [stevekinney/socketry-client][client], which I used in an earlier version of this talk given at Denver Ember.js in November of 2014.
+This project relies on [stevekinney/socketry-server][server] and is loosely based on [stevekinney/socketry-client][client], which I used in an earlier version of this talk given at [Denver Ember.js in November of 2014][denver].

 [server]: https://github.com/stevekinney/socketry-server
 [client]: https://github.com/stevekinney/socketry-client